AllanOricil/esp32-mfa-authenticator/README.md

 <img src="https://github.com/AllanOricil/esp32-mfa-totp-generator/assets/55927613/4323be9d-6abe-4873-81f7-417203a3e340" width="500" height="300">

-A pet project that displays MFA TOTP codes.
-The goal is to allow me to get TOTPs for short living sessions without interacting with my phone.
-At the moment every time I need a new TOTP, I have to:
+This is personal project that displays MFA TOTP codes.
+I created it to help me to get TOTPs without interacting with my phone.
+At the moment, every time I need a new TOTP, I have to:

 - find my phone
 - hope it is charged